 In alignment with this export push, the Irish government views its nascent 'ag-tech' sector as key players in a rising global market for PA-related inputs.
-As noted by Teagasc (the Irish national government's body for research, advisory and training services to the agriculture and food industry) in a flagship report, Technology Foresight 2035:

-Innovative Irish companies are already serving domestic farmers and farmers around the world with a range of technologically advanced products and services, including data-driven services that help farmers improve profitability based on real-time advice on animal health and nutrition [...]
-Ireland is a technology hub of choice for the strategic business activities of eight of the top ten global ICT companies and we also have a growing indigenous digital technology sector with sales of over €2bn per annum.
+As noted by Teagasc (the Irish national government's body for research, advisory and training services to the agriculture and food industry) in a flagship report, Technology Foresight 2035, driven services that help farmers improve profitability based on real-time advice on animal health and nutrition ...
+Ireland is a technology hub of choice for the strategic business activities of eight of the top ten global ICT companies and we also have a growing indigenous digital technology sector with sales of over \pounds 2bn per annum.
 Many of these companies are already working with Teagasc and its partners to develop next generation technologies and systems to improve productivity and reduce the environmental impact for agri-food producers.
-Their ultimate goal is to export these systems and services to rapidly growing markets around the world...
-(Teagasc 2016, 24; emphasis added).
+Their ultimate goal is to export these systems and services to rapidly growing markets around the world (Teagasc 2016, 24, emphasis added)